usmc1371nerd/python-banking/readme.md

 Creating a bank app using python.

-Worked on OOD and git actions.
+Worked on OOP and git actions.

 Tried to push code as project went on in each stage to create a timeline of commits.
 This was a 7 minute tutorial from youtube user is Code Nust.
 I want to continue this project